MicrosoftDocs/architecture-center/docs/solution-ideas/articles/durable-functions-containers.md

 ## Alternatives

-You can also control the container instance using [restart policies](https://docs.microsoft.com/azure/container-instances/container-instances-restart-policy).
+You can also control the container instances by using [restart policies](https://docs.microsoft.com/azure/container-instances/container-instances-restart-policy).

+To manage complex, multi-container tasks and interactions, consider using a full-fledged container orchestrator like AKS (https://azure.microsoft.com/services/kubernetes-service/) or [Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/).

 ## Considerations